shivadarshan-devadiga/Text-Based-Adventure-Game-Using-Binary-Tree-and-Stack-in-C/README.md

-# Text-Based Adventure Game using Binary Tree and Stack
+# Text-Based Adventure Game using Binary Tree and Stack in C

 Welcome to the Text-Based Adventure Game project!
 This project utilizes binary tree and stack data structures to create an interactive text adventure game where players make choices that lead them through various storylines.